Day Out in Point Reyes Station

 Point Reyes Dining and Food

-It's not exactly a secret that many people come to Point Reyes Station with eating on their minds.
+It's not exactly a secret that many people come to Point Reyes Station with dining on their minds.
 West Marin's agricultural focus means there are plenty of locally grown and produced food, much of which you probably see at the farmer's market.
-Bread from Brick Maiden, artisanal cheese from Cowgirl Creamery, oysters from Hog Island or Drake's Bay, and fresh organic produce are all readily available here.
+Bread from Brick Maiden, amazing artisanal cheese from Cowgirl Creamery, oysters from Hog Island or Tomales Bay Oyster Company, and fresh organic produce are all readily available here.
 But don't worry—there are plenty of places to get food that your kids will actually eat, too.

-- Our favorite spot for an inexpensive, tasty, and uncrowded lunch or dinner in Point Reyes Station is Cafe Reyes.
-Right around the corner from downtown on Highway One, it's a great local hangout that makes fantastic Neapolitan style pizza in a wood-burning oven.
-They're open Tuesday–Sunday from noon–9 pm.
+- A great spot for an inexpensive, tasty, and uncrowded lunch or dinner in Point Reyes Station is Cafe Reyes.
+Right around the corner from downtown on Highway One, it's a great local hangout that makes fantastic Neapolitan-style pizza in a wood-burning oven.
 Read our review of Cafe Reyes here.

 - The world famous Point Reyes Farmers Market (Prince Charles and Camilla made it a point to stop here on their last visit to the California) takes place on Saturday mornings in the summer and fall from 9 am–1 pm.
 Find locally produced fresh produce, grass-fed beef, cheeses, flowers, clothing, and body care products, as well as chef demonstrations, live music, and food vendors like Point Reyes Grilled Cheese.
 The market takes place at Toby's Feed Barn on Main Street.
 Check their website for a schedule of offerings.

-- Just outside of town—over the bridge on the way to Olema—you'll find Marin Sun Farms' butcher shop, which serves up grass-fed beef, lamb and goat(!) burgers seven days a week from noon to 4 pm.
-They're not cheap, but they're tasty and locally sourced.
+- Just outside of town—over the bridge on the way to Olema—you'll find Marin Sun Farms' butcher shop, which serves up grass-fed beef, lamb, and even goat(!) burgers, sandwiches, salads, and fries and onion rings cooked in real pork lard.
+All ingredients are locally sourced and most are organic.
 Get more info on their website.

 Point Reyes Shopping

-While most of the shops and boutiques in Point Reyes Station are geared to adults with a lot of disposable income, there are a few spots that families should check out while in town.
+While most of the shops, boutiques, and galleries in Point Reyes Station are geared to adults with a lot of disposable income, there are a few spots that families should check out while in town.

 Play at Point Reyes